xuanx1/reachability/README.md

    - Add multiple analysis points for comparison
    - Toggle layers on/off
    - Export results (if supported)
+6. **Metro system features**:
+   - Toggle subway lines and stations visibility
+   - Click on stations for line information and quick analysis
+   - View nearest subway stations for any analysis point
-6. **Clear analysis**: Use control panel to remove markers and isochrones
+7. **Clear analysis**: Use control panel to remove markers and isochrones

 ## 📁 Project Structure